jhedstrom/drupalextension/doc/globalinstall.rst

 ========================

 A system-wide installation allows you to maintain a single copy of the testing toolset and use it for multiple test environments.
-Configuuration is slightly more complex than the stand-alone installation but many people prefer the flexibility and ease-of-maintenance this setup provides.
+Configuration is slightly more complex than the stand-alone installation but many people prefer the flexibility and ease-of-maintenance this setup provides.